 “Lewis,” Luvas Vercuni from Seattle said, “what’s the overall impact of what just happened?”

 “I can only speak to the Boardcraft Engineering situation, Luvas.
 Remember that we invested $9 million in setting that operation up.
-The idea was that they would build our cyber-skimming circuit boards secretly, at a low price using Asian illegal immigrant labor.
+The idea was that they would build our cyber-skimming circuit boards secretly, at a low price, using Asian illegal immigrant labor.
 The company appeared legitimate on paper, but we secretly constructed our boards without keeping any records.
 We’ll have to start over, so increasing our skimming efforts will be on hold for at least six months or more.”

 “Imer, tell us about the Sleeping Pigeon Motel?”
 Vercuni said.

-“They’ll get a look at only one month of our blackmail activity.
-The motel is not connected to the Internet, and all surveillance video is removed monthly.
+“They’ll see only one month of our blackmail activity.
+We remove all surveillance videos monthly.
 They’ll know about Paradyne Global Promotions, so Lewis will have to dissolve that company pronto.
 It’s an offshore company located in Cyprus.
-Right now, we’ll have to go with what escorts we currently have on staff since acquiring new candidates will have to wait.
+We’ll have to go with what escorts we currently have on staff since acquiring new candidates will have to wait.

 “The bottom line, Vercuni, is that they crippled our expansion plans, and we’ll have to endure some negative headlines in the news.”